Quickstart - ZYMKEY4

 When the software installation has completed, reboot your device.
 After the reboot has completed, the Raspberry Pi will perform an operation that will temporarily bind the ZYMKEY4 to your SBC.
 Once the ZYMKEY4 is bound to the SBC, the ZYMKEY4’s blue LED should blink slowly–once every 3 seconds–to indicate that the binding is complete.

-The quickest way to get started is to see the ZYMKEY4’s various features at work by running these test scripts that were installed with the client software:
+The quickest way to get started is to see the ZYMKEY4’s various features at work by running some example test scripts.

 python3 /usr/local/share/zymkey/examples/zk_app_utils_test.py